SiriusStarr/elm-spaced-repetition/README.md

 indices of the subset of the `Deck` that is due for review.
 The sorting of the results varies with the algorithm.

+### `QueueDetails`, `getCardDetails`, `getDueCardIndicesWithDetails`

+If you need information about the SRS status of a card (e.g. when it was last reviewed, whether it's new, etc.), such information may be found in the `QueueDetails` of a module.  `QueueDetails` may be obtained from a single `Card` with `getCardDetails` or along with the indices of due cards with `getDueCardIndicesWithDetails`.

 ### Miscellaneous

 The various algorithms provide additional functions/types as necessary for their